coinvista/coinvista/README.md

 Motivation
 -----------
 1. Create a better version of <a href="https://coin360.io" target="_blank" >coin360.io</a>, by improving interactions, adding more information per coin,  and creating more visualization options, while simplfying the code as much as possilbe.
 I choose coin360.io, as it is the best visualization of the live crypto currency market that I've seen.
+Instead of basic charts and tables it cleverly uses a treemap to both show relationships and also serve as a user interface, however my main issue with it was that to view a category you have to zoom in, in my version you click on a category to view more, which is more intutive and user friendly.

 How to use
 -----------